Battlefield 6 open beta - what time does it start up again?

 What time does Battlefield 6 open beta start again?

-Battlefield 6 open beta servers start up again on Thursday (14 August) at 9am BST (4am ET / 1am PT).
+Battlefield 6 open beta servers are live again right now.
 There is no early access this time and it will be available to all for 96 hours.

-Before the servers go live, players can still access the main menu, adjust settings and view challenges.

 The beta will then close again the following Monday (18 August).
 Battlefield Labs, EA's extensive playtesting programme, could start up again ahead of the game's full release on 10 October.